Healthy flour is only to be had really if you have a grinder.

 Healthy flour is a highly perishable product because of the sensitive nature of substances like vitamin E and omega 3.

-The vitamin E in healthy flour is particularly of the gamma isomer; why is that important and what is gamma tocopherol?
+The vitamin E in healthy flour is particularly of the alpha isomer; why is that important and what is gamma tocopherol?

 Start with wheat from the freezer; slightly more perhaps than you expect to use, and pour into the wheat grinder bowl.
 I sometimes put it through twice, so you'll see the remains of some ground wheat on the sides.